JanKnapen/cia-smtp-ansible/README.md

 This stage:
 - Deploys all three servers (DNS master, DNS slave, and mail gateway)
 - Configures DNS zones, mail routing, and hostnames
-- Disables SPF (no TXT record is added to the DNS zone)

 Use this stage while testing connectivity or before your mail server is ready to send authenticated emails.